poretsky/poretsky.github.io/android/smartvoice/index.md

-At the contrary, SmartVoice can speak just after installation with no additional steps, because it has its own embedded voices, though only English (American and British accents), German, Spanish, French, Italian and Russian for the moment.
+At the contrary, SmartVoice can speak just after installation with no additional steps, because it has its own embedded voices, though only English (American and British accents), French, German, Italian, Russian and Spanish for the moment.
 For other languages SmartVoice can use **Vocalizer Expressive v2** voices from
 [Nuance Communications, Inc.](http://www.nuance.com/),
 but it is not supported or even approved in any way by this company and,